andreaspeters/lazarus-ecc/EC_Controls/README.txt

 TECCheckListBox does not support sorting.
 TStringList(Items).Sort will not crash, but it will sort Text only.
 CheckBoxes and their Captions will be messed.

+TECCheckListBox: do not use methods of property Items (Items.Add, Items.Delete etc.).
+Use methods AddItem, DeleteItem etc. instead.
+It is due to internal design of the control (synchronization of Items (list) and States (array)).

 TECScheme: "uses" section: FileUtil replaced with LazFileUtils due to changes in Lazarus trunk.
 See CHANGELOG.
 If you need to install ECScheme to Lazarus 1.4.x, revert this change.

 TECTabCtrl: can be visually "ugly" or "incorrect" with some desktop themes or some Style setting.
 (KDE4 Breeze; GTk2 and Style = eosThemedPanel).

+ImageIndex property editors (in OI) is not possible for Collections.
+  That's because TCollectionItem does not know its owner, which has owner, which has Images: TCustomImageList.